-Majid Al Futtaim Retail has created a development team to oversee the rollout of its Carrefour store network.
-The development team has representatives covering the countries in which Majid Al Futtaim Retail traditionally operates.
+MAF Retail has created a development team to oversee the rollout of its Carrefour store network.
+The development team has representatives covering the countries in which MAF Retail traditionally operates.
 Development within the new countries is managed by the head office development team with local management support.
-These development teams identify store location opportunities and negotiate with local suppliers and are supported by Majid Al Futtaim Retail country managers who are present in all countries of the region.
+These development teams identify store location opportunities and negotiate with local suppliers and are supported by MAF Retail country managers who are present in all countries of the region.

 When rolling out a new store, the local development teams (under the supervision and with the support of the head office development team) are responsible for sourcing suitable real estate, negotiating lease or purchase agreements, conducting tenders for construction and installation services, store design and store launch.
 They also co-ordinate contacts with the external parties involved in the rollout process such as real estate agents, licensing authorities, lawyers and construction companies.
-There is a close dialogue between the regional teams and the Majid Al Futtaim Retail head office, although significant responsibility is given to the regional teams to facilitate efficient decision making.
-However, all important decisions require the involvement of the head office development team and Majid Al Futtaim Retail's legal and finance departments and significant financial commitments require approval by the Majid Al Futtaim Retail CEO or Board, depending on the size of the commitment.
+There is a close dialogue between the regional teams and the MAF Retail head office, although significant responsibility is given to the regional teams to facilitate efficient decision making.
+However, all important decisions require the involvement of the head office development team and MAF Retail's legal and finance departments and significant financial commitments require approval by the MAF Retail CEO or Board, depending on the size of the commitment.

-Majid Al Futtaim Retail Board approval is required prior to entering into a new store project and a new geographical market.
+MAF Retail Board approval is required prior to entering into a new store project and a new geographical market.
 When considering a new geography, the head office development team first seeks to identify appropriate locations and conducts all necessary diligence, including commissioning a third party consultant approved by Carrefour in its capacity as franchisor, to estimate future sales for each proposed site.
-Based on the results of the diligence, the development team prepares a feasibility study which, among other matters, considers the financial criteria which are required to be met (including (i) a positive net present value of the expected cash flows from the investment for the period of the lease and (ii) an internal rate of return and return on capital employed in excess of the country return objective set by Majid Al Futtaim Retail).
-Majid Al Futtaim Retail evaluates potential store feasibility based on projected cash flows for the proposed lease period, which depend on factors such as current population, catchment area, customer access to the hypermarket, potential rate of urbanisation and existing and planned competing properties.
-The feasibility study is reviewed by the Investment Committee (which comprises the CEO, Head of Development, Executive Regional Director, CFO and General Counsel) and the CEO of Majid Al Futtaim Retail and, if approved, is then submitted to the Majid Al Futtaim Retail board for final approval.
-Projects for supermarkets involving capital expenditure of less than AED 10 million are approved by the Majid Al Futtaim Retail CEO, otherwise such projects are approved by the Majid Al Futtaim Retail board.
+Based on the results of the diligence, the development team prepares a feasibility study which, among other matters, considers the financial criteria which are required to be met (including (i) a positive net present value of the expected cash flows from the investment for the period of the lease and (ii) an internal rate of return and return on capital employed in excess of the country return objective set by MAF Retail).
+MAF Retail evaluates potential store feasibility based on projected cash flows for the proposed lease period, which depend on factors such as current population, catchment area, customer access to the hypermarket, potential rate of urbanisation and existing and planned competing properties.
+The feasibility study is reviewed by the CEO of MAF Retail and, if approved by the CEO, is submitted to the MAF Retail board for final approval.
+Projects for supermarkets involving capital expenditure of less than AED 10 million are approved by the MAF Retail CEO, otherwise such projects are approved by the MAF Retail board.

 Following completion of a development, an annual review process for each store is conducted.
 Among other matters, results to date, the latest five-year plan and a conservative projection to cover the full lease period are considered.
-The return and profitability key performance indicators are compared with those identified at the initial project approval stage and the results of each review are presented to the Majid Al Futtaim Retail board.
+The return and profitability key performance indicators are compared with those identified at the initial project approval stage and the results of each review are presented to the MAF Retail board.

-Typically, Majid Al Futtaim Retail's Carrefour hypermarkets are the anchor tenants of choice for Majid Al Futtaim Properties' shopping mall developments.
-However, Carrefour hypermarkets and supermarkets are also located outside Majid Al Futtaim Properties shopping malls in order to support the expected growth of Majid Al Futtaim Retail.
+Typically, MAF Retail's Carrefour hypermarkets are the anchor tenants of choice for MAF Properties' shopping mall developments.
+However, Carrefour hypermarkets and supermarkets are also located outside MAF Properties shopping malls.